Introduction & who this briefing is for

 The Regulations do not currently include any booster vaccines however, this may be consulted on further by the Department of Health and Social Care.

 The Regulations do not currently include supported living services; however, a consultation is due to start by the Department of Health and Social Care.
-As soon as we have information around this we will send links about the consultation out to everyone.
+You can read the most recent update on this here: Making vaccination a condition of deployment in the health and wider social care sector – GOV.UK (www.gov.uk)

 Who are exempt from the Regulations? (please see the Regulations for more information)